protestContest/Cassette/README.md

 </div>

 <div class="columns">
 Strings are UTF-8 encoded binaries.
-You can find the length of a string, concatenate two binaries, and test if one string or byte is present in another string.
+You can find the length of a binary, concatenate two binaries, and slice a binary.
 Binaries also represent other arbitrary byte sequences, such as the contents of a file.

 ```cassette
 "Hello!"